 - Long term support (LTS): Release occurs every 18 months.
 Receives mainstream support for 24 months after launch.
 This track is best if you want continued security updates and full support without upgrading your Puppet Enterprise installation on a twice-annual basis.

 - Standard term support (STS): Release occurs approximately every 6 months.
 Mainstream support ends when the next version is released, at which point the release is on Limited support for three more months.
 This track is the best fit if you always want to take advantage of the latest new features and capabilities from Puppet as soon as they are available, and can commit to upgrading Puppet on a twice-annual basis to remain fully supported.

 Each Puppet Enterprise version, whether long term support or standard, goes through three phases:

 - Mainstream support: Puppet Enterprise version in this phase receive security updates, bug fixes and technical support as defined in the support plan.

 - Limited support: Puppet Enterprise versions in this phase are no longer eligible for security updates and bug fixes.
-Customers on valid support plans can access services from Customer Support, still receive SLA response times and utilize the other customer-facing resources listed above.
-Customers are always encouraged to upgrade to a fully-supported version of Puppet Enterprise.
-Puppet supports customers to upgrade to the current mainstream supported version(s) with a variety of assistance and resource options.
+Customers on current support plans can access services defined in the support plan.
+Puppet will assist customers in upgrading to the current LTS or STS version.

-- End-of-life (EOL): Puppet Enterprise versions in this phase are no longer eligible for security updates, bug fixes, or anything other than "commercially reasonable" assistance from Customer Support.
-Customers in the process of upgrading to a fully-supported version may contact support.
-As with other support phases, customer-facing sources such as the community and the Puppet Forge are still available.
+- End of life (EOL): Puppet Enterprise versions in this phase are no longer eligible for anything other than "commercially reasonable" assistance from customer support.
+Customers in the process of upgrading to a current LTS or STS version may contact support and utilize other resources.